-Exercises for Emotion Regulation is excellent resource on learning to monitor and regulate emotions and breathing, with structured exercises to practice.
+Exercises for Emotion Regulation is an excellent resource on learning to monitor and regulate emotions and breathing, with structured exercises to practice.

 Remembering is a tricky business.
 We can remember some things easily yet cannot seem to remember other things.
-We remember some things throughout our lives, while others things seem to come in one door in our mind and go out the other.
+We remember some things throughout our lives, while other things seem to come in one door in our mind and go out the other.
 There is no “magic pill” for remembering.
 But here are some tips that can help.